kahoughton/MICR_575_RDA_Fall22/hmk/hmk_04.md

 ## Homework 4

 Create your own graph, that is not a scatterplot.
+This is a growth curve for a lab culture that ran for just under two weeks.

 ``` r
 library(tidyverse)